-The pass mark for all modules will be 50%.
+The pass grade for all modules will be within the grade point range 6.5 - 7.4.
 An important variation to the University CAR for this course is that compensation will not be permitted by the professional and statutory bodies.
-Students who do not achieve the 50% threshold for a pass will however, normally be given an opportunity to resubmit work for one further attempt to make good the deficit.
+Students who do not achieve the threshold for a pass will however, normally be given an opportunity to resubmit work for one further attempt to make good the deficit.

-A Master of Architecture (MArch) in Architecture will be awarded to students achieving 240 credit points with a final aggregate of 50% or above.
+A Master of Architecture (MArch) in Architecture will be awarded to students achieving 240 credit points with a final aggregate of grade point 6.5 or above.
 This reflects the greater weighting of level 7 modules in the second year and the quality of work towards the end of the course.
-Students achieving between 60% and 69% will receive an award with commendation and those with 70% and above an award with distinction.

-Students who do not achieve the threshold level for a pass mark and fail to make good any deficit through a further attempt, but are eligible for compensation under the University's CAR will be eligible for the award of Master of Architecture (MArch) in Architectural Studies.
+Students who do not achieve the threshold level for a pass grade and fail to make good any deficit through a further attempt, but are eligible for compensation under the University's CAR will be eligible for the award of Master of Architecture (MArch) in Architectural Studies.